catalinnita/gateway-api/README.md

 # Gateway api

 This is a gateway for a microservices architecture.

+## api role

-In this configuration the gateway will have four roles:
+In this configuration the gateway will have three roles:

 * authentication
 * authorization
 * routing

+[placeholder for schema]

+## technical details

+## who will consume the api

+[links to front-end repos]
+* website checkout
+* application

 ## enpoints